 Still, I came to wonder why I was paying to take classes when I could feed directly from the trough of knowledge—libraries.
 This was pre-internet, so I moved to a student ghetto near a major university, lived on the streets in my truck, and spent my days and much of my evenings in the library (the 9-story library with open stacks closed at 11 pm).
-My studies were interrupted by walks, kite flying, student recitals, plays, open discussion groups which I did not participate in (I din't know enough to have an opinion), and free movies.
+My studies were interrupted by walks, kite flying, student recitals, plays, open discussion groups which I did not participate in (I didn't know enough to have an opinion), and free movies.
 I was not a "real" student and never presumed to socialize with those who were.
 Parties seemed popular, but I never went to any.
-I once lost my voice from disuse.
+I once lost my voice from several months disuse.

 I basically wandered the stacks and read such books as other books I approved mentioned approvingly.
 As the years passed, I came to read most of the books that seemed to merit consideration.
 I cultivated no special interests: history, literature, philosophy, math, religion, mythology, humanities, et al., though I suppose science (all) was a special interest.
 Still, any lack of interest seemed a confession of betrayal.
 To be interested in anything less than life, the universe and everything is a betrayal of the intellect.

 After about six years of library studies I decided, while in a

 boxcar watching the Oregon countryside go past, to try getting a degree

 or two in some area of special knowledge that would make me seem